I’ve got good and bad news for you.

 The law of large numbers is a theorem that describes the result of performing the same experiment a large number of times.
 According to the law, the average of the results obtained from a large number of trials should be close to the expected value, and will tend to become closer as more trials are performed. – Probability Theory

-For a trader, this means you need a large number of trades for your edge to play out.
+For a trader, this means you need a large numbers of trades for your edge to play out.

 You will not be consistently profitable every week, taking 5 trades a month.